 Arizona State University (Related Program)

-Arizona State University’s online bachelor of science (BS) in biological sciences provides an insight into the causes of diversity, evolution of organisms, and the factors affecting health and disease.
-The program includes courses in chemistry, biochemistry, and biology, and prepares students for medical school and the MCAT.
-In order to gain hands-on lab experience, students are required to attend laboratory courses in May, where they have access to ASU’s state-of-the-art technology.
+Arizona State University’s online bachelor of science (BS) in biological sciences provides insight into the causes of diversity, the evolution of organisms, and the factors affecting health and disease.
+The program includes chemistry, biochemistry, and biology courses, and prepares students for medical school and the MCAT (Medical College Admission Test).
+To gain hands-on lab experience, students must attend laboratory courses in May, where they have access to ASU’s state-of-the-art technology.

-The 120-credit curriculum explores topics such as general biology, chemistry, organic chemistry, and lab research courses.
+The 120-credit curriculum explores topics such as general biology, chemistry; organic chemistry; and lab research courses.
 Students also gain an understanding of statistics, genetics, and evolution.
 In addition, students in this online program will have four concentration options to choose from: biology and society; conservation biology and ecology; biomedical sciences; and genetics, cell, and developmental biology.

 University of Maryland Global Campus (Related Program)